 A style of footwear extending to the height of the anklebone and above.
 May extend as high as the thigh.

-is a collar that features a bow.
+A collar that features a bow.

 A box-shaped handbag, typically of a hard material such as plastic or wood.
 Features a handle at the top and latching hardware.